chiragramani/Tron/README.md

  <img src="https://github.com/chiragramani/Tron/blob/main/tron.png?raw=true">
 </p>

-Tron is library that gives the binary size contribution of a set of swift package(s) and cocoapods.
+Tron is command-line Swift package that gives the binary size contribution of a set of swift package(s) and cocoapod(s).

 Update config.json that has information about the swift packages as well as cocoapods.